speckleworks/SpeckleUnity/README.md

 Proof-of-Concept integration of speckle and unity

 ## Disclaimer
+Updated July 2019

 This is a very rough proof-of-concept project, not intended for actual use

-Developed for Unity 2018.1.4f1, using .NET 4.x Equivalent (change in Player Settings->Other Settings)
+Developed for Unity 2019.1.xx for Windows (not yet tested for mobile or other platforms)

 ### To use:
 1. Drag UnitySpeckle folder into a new project
+2. Set authtoken directly in the SpeckleUnityClient.cs script
-2. Add SpeckleManager from Prefabs folder to scene
+3. Add SpeckleManager from Prefabs folder to scene
-3. Set StreamID on SpeckleManager in inspector.
+4. Set Server URL on SpeckleManager in inspector.
-4. Set server and authtoken directly in the UnityReciever script
+5. Add Sender and/or Receiver prefabs to the scene
+6. For any receiver prefabs, enter the Stream Id
+7. Add a specific SendComponent to game objects that have data you want to send (see the example scene)

+### Notes

 Does not implement runtime login or stream selection.

-Does not implement a sender of any kind.

-Only reads mesh, point, and polyline data types.
+Only displays mesh, point, and polyline data types.
+Breps and Curves are displayed with display values.

-### Notes on Hololens dev:

-Hololens uses Universal Windows Platforms.
-Things that run in the editor while testing may not work when deploying to the Hololens.
-This project includes a SpeckleCoreUWP.dll, set to target WSAPlayer only while SpeckleCore.dll excludes WSAPlayer

-Additionally, websocket-sharp does not work on UWP, so websocket-sharp.dll also excludes WSAPlayer.
-SpeckleCoreUWP.dll includes an alternative websocket implementation through Windows MessageWebSockets
+Currently only implements sending a transform as a Speckle Point, or sending numbers

+Does not use the Speckle Kit workflow.
+Any kit DLLs must be added manually to the Unity Project.